 - 2 1/2 cups confectioners’ sugar

 - For the cake: Adjust oven rack to middle position and heat oven to 350 degrees.
-Spray two 9-inch round spring form pans with nonstick cooking spray.
-Line bottoms of pan with parchment and spray parchment.
+Spray two 9-inch round cake pans or spring form pans with nonstick cooking spray.
+Line bottoms of pans with parchment and spray parchment.

 - In a large bowl, whisk together flour, baking powder, baking soda, cinnamon, black pepper, nutmeg, cardamom, cloves, and salt in large bowl; set aside.